 This summer Union County Public Schools will be offering FREE BREAKFAST and LUNCH via drive-through service to ANY child age18 and under during the months of June and July through the USDA's Summer Feeding Program.

-Please Note: The Whispering Meadows site will be closed on July 3rd and Sturgis Housing Site will be closed July 3rd and 6th in observance of the July 4th Holiday.
+Please Note: North Side Apartments will be closed on July 3rd and will not be re-opening.
+Whispering Meadows site will be closed on July 3rd and Sturgis Housing Site will be closed July 3rd and 6th in observance of the July 4th Holiday.
 All other sites will remain open.

 (Children do not have to be registered UC students to receive meals.
 Breakfast and Lunch will be served together at the locations and feeding times below.
 Currently, students do not have to be present in the vehicle with parents to receive meals.
 Students above the age of 18, who are still enrolled in the K-12 system are also eligible.)

 Starting 6/1/20 meals available M-F as drive-through meal pick-up service at:

 Whispering Meadows Fire Department M-F from 11:30 am - 12:30 pm (Closed July 3rd)

 Uniontown (Old Library Location): 11 am - 12:00 pm.

 Sturgis Elementary: 11 am - 12:30 pm behind the school where busses pick-up and drop off.

 Sturgis Housing Authority 11:30 am - 12:00 pm.
 (Closed July 3rd and 6th)